William Tudor (1779–1830)

-William Tudor (January 28, 1779 – March 9, 1830) was American businessman, journalist, and author from Boston who was co-founder of the North American Review and the Boston Athenæum.
+William Tudor (January 28, 1779 – March 9, 1830) was an American businessman, journalist, diplomat, and author from Boston who was co-founder of the North American Review and the Boston Athenæum.
 It was Tudor who christened Boston "The Athens of America" in an 1819 letter.
 His brother Frederic Tudor founded the Tudor Ice Company and became Boston's "Ice King", shipping ice to the tropics from many local sources of fresh water including Walden Pond, Fresh Pond, and Spy Pond in Arlington, Massachusetts.

 Life

 Tudor was the oldest child of William Tudor and Delia Jarvis Tudor.
 He graduated from Phillips Academy, Andover and received a Bachelor of Arts degree from Harvard College in 1796.
 Tudor's travels to Europe polished his civility, and it is said that he held George III's interest in conversation long enough to bring complaints from the lord in waiting, who had others to present.
 Tudor wrote home to his mother from Paris in 1799, at age 20, that he was sending:

 One of his visitors in 1782, the young Marquis de Chastellux, has left a record; he was delighted to find that Mrs. Tudor had arranged a program of French songs, to be sung by a young nephew of the admiral to the accompaniment of his harp.
 "I thought myself in heaven, or which is the same thing, I thought myself returned to my country."

-Tudor was a member of the Massachusetts Historical Society and served as United States Consul in Peru from March 27, 1824 until May 15, 1827, and as Chargé d'Affaires at Rio de Janeiro from his appointment on June 26, 1827 until his death by fever there on March 9, 1830.
+Tudor was a member of the Massachusetts Historical Society and served as United States Consul in Peru from March 27, 1824, until May 15, 1827, and as chargé d'affaires at Rio de Janeiro from his appointment on June 26, 1827, until his death by fever there on March 9, 1830.
 His tomb was rediscovered by Charles Lyon Chandler in 1944.